DenOfEquity/PixArt-Sigma-for-webUI/README.md

 I can generate using all models, though the 2K Sigma model is very slow on my limited hardware.
 It's undertrained anyway, at present.

 ---
+####15/07/2024 ####
+* added quickset for image dimensions, options update for different models

+#### 14/07/2024 ####
+Many changes, hopefully not many bugs too:
+* made my own pipeline, combining Alpha and Sigma pipelines and enabling the following additions
+* added rescaleCFG
+* added CFG cutoff (disable CFG after some number of steps - faster processing, impact on image quality depends on cutoff point but can be minimal)
+* added mask for image to image

 #### 12/07/2024 ####
 * couple of bugfixes, thanks to @BlipOnNobodysRadar for reports.